sarl/sarl-jekyll-website/docs/official/reference/Space.md

 the space is retrieving the instance of this object in the `entities`, and move it.

-<important>The previous implementation has a major problem: it does not permit
+> **_Important Note::_** The previous implementation has a major problem: it does not permit
-to distribute the information and the interaction objects over a computer network.
-The space is the support of the interaction.
-Consequently, it should provide the mechanisms for routing the events to all the agents other the computer network.</important>
+> to distribute the information and the interaction objects over a computer network.
+The space is
+> the support of the interaction.
+Consequently, it should provide the mechanisms for
+> routing the events to all the agents other the computer network.